111th Attack Wing: Pennsylvania Air National Guard

-The wartime 391st Bombardment Group was re-activated and re-designated as the 111th Bombardment Group, and was allotted to the Pennsylvania Air National Guard, on 24 May 1946.
-It was organized at Philadelphia International Airport and was extended federal recognition on 20 December 1948 National Guard Bureau.
-The 111th Bombardment Group was bestowed the history, honors, and colors of the 391st Bombardment Group.
-The squadron was equipped with Douglas B-26B/C Invaders and was assigned to the PA ANG 53d Fighter Wing.
+The wartime 391st Bombardment Group was reactivated, redesignated the 111th Bombardment Group, and allotted to the National Guard, on 24 May 1946.
+It was organized at Philadelphia International Airport and was extended federal recognition on 20 December 1948. group was equipped with Douglas B-26B/C Invaders and was assigned to the PA ANG 53d Fighter Wing.
+In the fall of 1950, the National Guard reorganized along the lines of the Wing Base organization, which placed combat groups and their supporting units under a single wing.
+The group became the 111th Composite Group on November 1950, gaining the 142d Fighter Squadron and was reassigned to the new 111th Composite Wing.
+However, the 142d was reassigned in February 1951, and the group returned to its bombardment designation.

-Korean War Activation
+Korean War activation

-The 103d was federalized on 10 October 1950 along with its parent 111th Composite Wing due to the Korean War.
-Many of the pilots and maintenance personnel were split off and sent for duty overseas as individuals assigned to other combat units there.
-Eventually the B-26 bombers were sent as reinforcement aircraft to Far East Air Force for use in Korea.

-On 10 April 1951 the squadron and Wing were moved to Fairchild AFB, Washington and re-equipped with RB-29 Superfortress reconnaissance aircraft.
-Based on the World War II B-29 Bomber, the RB-29s were instead configured with multiple aerial cameras for mapping and reconnaissance missions.
-These RB-29s were used like the reconnaissance satellites of today, except they required actual over flight of the countries to be photographed.
-The 111th Strategic Reconnaissance Wing (ANG) was composed of the 129th Bomb Squadron (formerly the 3d Bombardment Squadron), the 130th Bomb Squadron (formerly the 29th Bombardment Squadron) were joined by the 103d Bomb Squadron (Light) from the Pennsylvania ANG which was redesignated as the 103d Strategic Reconnaissance Squadron (Medium).
+The group was called to active duty for the Korean War.
+However, the group's 117th and 122d Bombardment Squadrons were reassigned shortly after being activated, moving to Langley Air Force Base with the group's B-26s to become crew training units.
+The group, wing headquarters, support units, and 103d Bombardment Squadron moved to Fairchild Air Force Base, Washington on 10 April.
+In August, the group was redesignated the 111th Strategic Reconnaissance Group, assigned two new operational squadrons, and began to equip with Boeing RB-29 Superfortress reconnaissance aircraft.
+Based on the World War II B-29 Bomber, the RB-29s were configured with multiple aerial cameras for mapping and reconnaissance missions.

 On 13 June 1952, two 111th pilots were flying an RB-29 over the Soviet Union when they were shot down by a pair of Mikoyan-Gurevich MiG-15s.
-The RB-29 was never recovered, having crashed in the waters off of Vladivostok, Russia.
-The Pennsylvanian families of the Air Guard pilots were told they had simply "vanished" in a weather-reconnaissance flight near Japan.
-It wasn't until the fall of the Soviet Union and the opening of communist archives that the relatives found out the truth in 1993.
-It is unknown as to whether any of the pilots or crew of this aircraft were captured by the Soviets at that time.
+The RB-29 was never recovered, having crashed in the waters off of Vladivostok.
+The families of the Air Guard aircrew were told they had simply "vanished" in a weather reconnaissance flight near Japan.
+It wasn't until the fall of the Soviet Union and the opening of Cold War archives that the crew's relatives found out the truth in 1993.
+It is unknown as to whether any of the crew of this aircraft were captured by the Soviets at that time.
+Three days later, Strategic Air Command reorganized under the dual deputy system.
+The group was inactivated and its squadrons reassigned directly to the 111th Strategic Reconnaissance Wing.

-When inactivated the ANG personnel were released to their parent units.
-The equipment and active duty personnel remained at Fairchild and were gained by the newly formed 99th Strategic Reconnaissance Wing.